ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ### `config`

-Custom configuration can be passed to the editor with the `config` attribute passed to `<ckeditor>` in the component template.
+Custom configuration can be passed to the editor with the `config` attribute passed to the `<ckeditor>` in the component template.
 The following example shows {@link features/toolbar/README how to change the toolbar configuration}:

 ```html
 <ckeditor